Teshan2000/Food-Delivery-App/README.md

 ## Contribution Guidelines

-We welcome contributions!
-If you'd like to contribute to Foodie Express, please follow our [contribution guidelines](link_to_contributing_guidelines).
+Thank you for considering contributing to this project!
+Here’s how you can help:

+- **Reporting Issues:** If you find a bug, please create an issue describing the problem and steps to reproduce it.
+- **Feature Requests:** Feel free to suggest new features by opening an issue.
+- **Submitting Pull Requests:** If you would like to make a change, fork the repository, make your changes, and submit a pull request.
+Be sure to provide a clear description of what the change does.

 ## License

-Food Delivery Mobile App is open-source and available under the [MIT License](link_to_license).
+This Library Management System is open-source and available under the [MIT License](./LICENSE).

 ---